Aryaan03/Web-Scraping/README.md

 7. `Calculate(Normanpd, Tab)`:<br>
     • Description: <br>
-       &emsp;- This function cexecutes an SQL query to count the number of entries in the specified database table and returns the count.<br>
+       &emsp;- This function executes an SQL query to count the number of entries in the specified database table and returns the count.<br>
        &emsp;- This function also displays all the rows in the incident table by executing a SQL query using the `sqlite3` module.<br>
        &emsp;- It retrieves and prints all rows from the specified database table. <br>
     • Parameters: <br>